numynox/talasius/content/info/activities/brescia/index.en.md

 ![Piazza della Loggia](img/brescia/piazza-loggia.jpg)

 ## Culture
-For museums, we recommend the **Santa Giulia Museum**.
+For museums, we recommend the [**Santa Giulia Museum**](https://www.bresciamusei.com/en/museums-and-venues/santa-giulia-museum/).
 Housed in an ancient monastery, it tells the story of the city from pre-Roman times to the present day in a very engaging way.
+Furthermore, there are exhibitions of modern art.

 ![Santa Giulia Museum](img/brescia/santa-giulia.jpg)